Oldman10000/happy_dogs_home/README.md

 The top navigation links will change colour when that section is active and upon hovering to provide the user with simple visual feedback on where they are and how to get to where they want to go within the site.
 There are also clear dividers and headings for each section.

 The submit button in the contact section also changes colour when hovering.
-If there is any issue with what has been submitted i.e. a required field has not been filled in then this information will be clear.
+If there is an issue with what has been submitted i.e. a required field has not been filled in then this information will be clear.

-On tablet and mobile devides the nav link is compressed to the hamburger style menu as standard on smaller devices.
-It also includes social media links so these have maximum visiblity.
+On tablet and mobile devices the nav link is compressed to the hamburger style menu as standard on smaller devices.
+It also includes social media links so these have maximum visibility.

 Each page section has a clear function and purpose.

 #### 1. Header - Logo, title & Navbar

 * The logo and title are on the left with the navbar on the right.
-The navbar is compressed to hamburger icon when using on tablet or mobile.
+The navbar is compressed to the hamburger icon when using on tablet or mobile.
 This helps the visitor find their way around the website as well as providing useful links to our social media pages.

 #### 2. Home - Hero Image

 * Large hero image of happy dogs playing.
 There is a large button laid over the image which takes the user directly to the contact page with the text 'I want to adopt a dog'.
-The positive text and imagery instantly elicits a positive response from a visitor and makes the sites function clear.
+The positive text and imagery instantly elicit a positive response from a visitor and make the site's function clear.

 #### 3. About Us